Spring Support

 IDE support

 Just in case you don’t want to use the Jolokia Spring namespace you can also use plain beans to configure a JVM agent.
-The following examples shows the example above with only base Spring bean configurations (including an Spring EL expression):
+The following examples show the same scenario as above with only base Spring bean configurations (including an Spring EL expression):

 <beans xmlns="http://www.springframework.org/schema/beans"